larssonandreas/nordnet-api-example/README.md

 ```

 # Troubleshooting
-The Crypto package has known troubles when running on python 3.5 when it comes to finiding the right internal modules.
+The Crypto package has known troubles when running on python 3.5 when it comes to finding the right internal modules.
-If the pycrypto is installed using pip the package Crypto can on some ocasions yeild an error like "missing pacakge" or
+If the pycrypto is installed using pip the package Crypto can on some occasions yield an error like "missing package" or
 similar.
 ```
 ImportError: No module named Crypto.Cipher'